Program coordinator jobs in Cleveland, OH - 323 jobs

 Program coordinator job in North Canton, OH

 Stark State College is seeking a highly organized and collaborative professional to coordinate academic programs and services for the College's partnership with Ariel Corporation.
-This role will serve as the primary point of contact for all academic and related functions and will work closely with College departments and Ariel personnel.
+This part-time role will serve as the primary point of contact for all academic and related functions and will work closely with College departments and Ariel personnel.
 The position is based at Stark State's main campus and Ariel locations in Mount Vernon and Green, Ohio, and requires flexibility and travel between sites.

 This is an opportunity to make an impact by supporting an innovative workforce and academic programming in partnership with a leading industry partner.
 If you are highly organized, service-focused, and thrive in a collaborative environment, we encourage you to apply.